PrinceKumarCodes/CodSoft/README.md

-#  Web Development Internship at CodSoft
+#  Web Development Internship @ CodSoft

 - Virtual Internship completed in July 2024, where I worked on real-world projects and enhanced my web development skills with a focus on HTML, CSS, and JavaScript.